 This was a hole in the concept.
 If we didn’t address it, we’d be pushing a deep design problem down to the team and unreasonably asking them to find a solution under deadline.
 It’s not responsible to give the team a tangled knot of interdependencies and then ask them to untangle it within a short fixed time window.

-We knew from experience that changing the way complete to-dos render has lots of complicated implications in user experience, navigation, and performance.
-To remove uncertainty in the project, we decided to dictate a solution in the shaped concepts.
-We would leave the completed items exactly as worked previously.
-Instead of grouping or segmenting them, we would just append the name of the group to each item.
-It would be a little messy, but we justified the trade-off: it drastically simplifies the problem, and we could still show completed items from a group on the group’s detail page.
+We knew from experience that changing the way completed to-dos render has lots of complicated implications in user experience, navigation, and performance.
+To remove uncertainty in the project, we decided to dictate a solution in the shaped concept.
+We would leave the completed items exactly as they worked previously.
+Instead of grouping or segmenting them, we would just append the name of the group to each completed item.
+It would be a little messy, but we justified the trade-off: it drastically simplified the problem, and we could still show completed items from a group on the group’s detail page.